jhawkesworth/encoders2mopidy/README.md

 Once you are happy the code is doing what you want,

+## Set up a systemd unit to run the program as a service.

 Copy the encoders2modpidy.service file to /etc/systemd/system (you'll need to sudo).

-The exe should then be manageable as a service using normal systemd operations.
+The exe should then be manageable as a service using normal systemd operations (systemctl/journalctl).

-Remember to enable using systemctl
+Remember to enable using systemctl so it comes up on reboot.

-#Software power on off via gpio button.
+## Set up software power on off via gpio button.

 If you have a pushbutton lying around you can connect it up between a ground pin and gpio 3 (only gpio 3 apparent - tip from stderr.nl/Blog/ )